QuinntyneBrown/Endpoint/README.md

 # Endpoint
-Design-Time Code Generator that generates C# code and solutions, as well some frontend projects and files.
+Template-based Design-Time Code Generator that generates C# code and solutions, as well some frontend projects and files.
+It supports complex logic and enabled transforming a software project by generating or modifying code.

 ## Give a Star! :star: